tvondra/count_distinct/README.md

   If you only care about `COUNT(DISTINCT ...)`, then using the built-in stuff from PostgreSQL is an option, and you need to look at the rest of this section.
-If you need the `array_agg_distinct()` part, then using this extension is probably the right thing to do irrespectedly of the other questions.
+If you need the `array_agg_distinct()` part, then using this extension is probably the right thing to do irrespective of the other questions.

 * How much data are you dealing with?